He would not leave his mother behind.

-“Yes, it is,” she replied, her eyes opening up to explore the valley before them.
+“Yes, it is,” she replied, her eyes exploring the valley before them.
 He looked down at her, but did not see the old woman who stood next to him.
 He saw instead the mother who had raised him.
-The gray hair became the auburn of her youth, the wrinkles disappeared from her skin, the sallow cheeks glowed red again.
+The gray hair became the auburn of her younger days, the wrinkles disappeared, the sallow cheeks glowed pink.
 He did not, however, need to alter her eyes with his imagination.
-They sparkled as they always had and always would.
+They sparkled as they always hand—and always would.

-“But you need rest, Mother,” he replied, feeling how dependent her body was becoming on his strength.
-He secured his grip on her shoulder and pulled her body closer to his.
+“You need rest, mother,” he replied, feeling how dependent her body was becoming on his strength.
+He secured his grip on her shoulder, pulling her closer.

 “Why would Lord Medwerig send someone after us?”

-“I believe he saw him die,” she began, seeming to lose her breath.
+“I believe he saw him die,” she replied in a soft voice.

 “We hadn’t,” she added in a far-off voice, “realized until two weeks ago that he was at Clúann.”